hsnlab/escape/pox/ext/doc/source/index.rst

     $ sudo pip install tornado

-Other required programs (OpenYuma, click, neo4j, etc.) are also need to be installed manually which will be installed by the `install_dep.sh` script by default.
+Other required programs (OpenYuma, click, neo4j, etc.), which are installed by the `install_dep.sh` script by default, are also need to be installed manually.

 In extreme cases, e.g. the `install_dep.sh` ran into an error, you should install these dependencies one by one according to your OS, distro or development environment.